 Now, that question unnerved me.
 I wasn't sure, I have not decided.
 “Ahhhhgh . . .”
 I babbled, all spaced out.
 Oooops, I just dug my grave.

 “That's good enough for me!” he laughed again, throwing my passport in his drawer and closing it with a thud.

 Before I could ask, “That's it?!” he said in earnest, “God bless you, Ma'am.”

-In the eyes of your over 20 grandchildren, all inconsolable when you were rushed to the hospital—where you breathed your last less than 72 hours later—you were a hero.
+Your grandchildren, numbering over 20 now, consider you a hero.
+They were all inconsolable when you were rushed to the hospital—where you breathed your last less than 72 hours later.

-In my eyes, you were a hero, plus more.
+I consider you a hero, too, plus more.

 You were one of 75,000 Filipino, American, and Chinese prisoners of war, who were hauled and dehumanized by the enemy, forcibly marched for five to six days with no food nor a single sip of water in the WW2 Bataan Death March in 1942.
 You lived to tell us the gruesome, albeit miraculous, story.

 “God,” you'd say over and over again, “never left my side.”